 Overview and Implications

 Perineal trauma occurs either spontaneously with vaginal delivery or secondarily as an extension to an episiotomy.
 Severe perineal trauma can involve damage to the anal sphincters and anal mucosa.
-Obstetric anal sphincter injuries (OASIS) include third and fourth degree perineal tears.
+Obstetric anal sphincter injuries (OASIS) refers to third- and fourth-degree perineal tears.
 Third degree tears involve a partial or complete disruption of the anal sphincter complex which includes the external anal sphincter and the internal anal sphincter.
-Fourth degree tears involve disruption of the anal mucosa in addition to division of the anal sphincter complex (Aascheim et al, 2011; SOGC, 2015).
-Please see the table below for the classification of OASIS from first to fourth degree:
+Fourth degree tears involve disruption of the anal mucosa in addition to division of the anal sphincter complex (Aasheim et al., 2017; Harvey & Pierce, 2015).
+The table below lists the classification of OASIS from first to fourth degree.

 First degree||Injury to perineal skin only|